RTradeLtd/TxPB/doc/CONFIGURATION.md

 ### Host Options

-The `host_options` section is used to provide optional control of libp2p host configurations.
-It currently supports one setting `natPortMap` which is used to enabled nat port mapping capabilities, and can be useful in situations where punching through NAT is needed.
-For documentation about the exact type of nat port mapping methods used please consult the [go-libp2p-nat docs](https://github.com/libp2p/go-libp2p-nat).
+The `host_options` section is used to provide optional control of libp2p host configurations and supports the following configuration options:

+* `natPortMap` is used to enable nat port mapping capabilities through [go-libp2p-nat docs](https://github.com/libp2p/go-libp2p-nat)
+* `enableP2PStreams` is used to enabel "p2p streams" which is equivalent to the `ipfs p2p` command.

 ## Opts